Whitstable: Governance

 Since 1918, Whitstable has been in the constituency of Canterbury.
 The Member of Parliament for the constituency is Rosie Duffield, elected for the Labour Party but sitting as an independent since September 2024, who was first elected in the 2017 general election after unseating long-serving Conservative MP Julian Brazier.

 Whitstable, along with Herne Bay and Canterbury, is in the City of Canterbury local government district.
 The town comprises the five electoral wards of Tankerton, Seasalter, Chestfield, Swalecliffe, and Gorrell.
 These wards have 9 of the 39 seats on the Canterbury City Council.
-Following the 2023 local elections, four of those seats were held by the Labour Party, 3 by the Green Party and 2 by the LiberalDemocrats.
+Following the 2023 local elections, four of those seats were held by the Labour Party, 3 by the Green Party and 2 by the Liberal Democrats.
 Whitstable has no parish or town council.
 In their lieu, the Official Planning Consultee was the Whitstable Society, membership of which is open to all, until Cllr.
 Ben Fitter-Harding removed it in 2020.

 Geography

 Whitstable is on the north-east Kent coast.
 The town lies to the east of the outlet of The Swale into the Greater Thames Estuary.
 The town is 3 km west of the seaside town of Herne Bay, 8 km north-east of the town of Faversham and 8 km north of the city of Canterbury; several small villages lie in between.
 The suburbs/villages of Tankerton, Swalecliffe and Chestfield are at the eastern end of the town, Seasalter at the west, and South Street at the south.
 Chestfield has its own parish council.
 An area of protected woodland and grassland called Duncan Down lies to the south-east.

 The geology of the town consists mainly of London Clay (which covers most of North Kent).
 Much of the centre of the town is built on low-lying marshland.
 Sea walls are in place to prevent coastal flooding.
 The land in the east is higher, with slopes down to the coast at Tankerton.
 The whole of the north-east Kent coast has been designated a Site of Special Scientific Interest.

-A very unusual (some say unique) shingle spit locally named "The Street" extends into the sea to the east of the harbour, formed by the local currents.
+An unusual shingle spit locally named "The Street" extends into the sea to the east of the harbour, formed by the local currents.
 A survey in 2019 discovered it is an especially heavy London clay, and is all that remains of the saltmarsh that once extended the length of the Swale.
 It is exposed at low tide, and visitors, ignoring the warning signs, are sometimes trapped by the advancing tide, needing to be rescued by the local RNLI lifeboat.